anebz/ctci/README.md

 # Cracking the coding interview exercises and notes

-If you can't afford to buy the book, you can find a free pdf [here](http://ahmed-badawy.com/blog/wp-content/uploads/2018/10/Cracking-the-Coding-Interview-6th-Edition-189-Programming-Questions-and-Solutions.pdf) (Updated as of 2020.03.14).
+If you can't afford to buy the book, you can find a free pdf [here](https://github.com/alxerg/Books-1/blob/master/Cracking%20the%20Coding%20Interview%2C%206th%20Edition%20189%20Programming%20Questions%20and%20Solutions.pdf) (last updated on 2020.10.09).

 ## Introduction